vives-project-xp/EOMarkers/readme.md

 ## PCB print

-De PCB bestaat uit een paar connectoren voor de ESP, LED-strip, sensor en USB-C poort.
-Dit zijn female headers, zodat deze er perfect in passen.
-De connectoren zijn intern verbonden op de PCB.
+The PCB consists of a pair of connectors for the ESP, LED strip, sensor and USB-C port.
+These are female headers, so they fit in perfectly.
+The connectors are internally connected on the PCB.

 ![PCB](./PCB/PCB_ESP32-C3-DevKitC-02/PCB.png "PCB")

 ## PCB schematic

-De schakeling bestaat uit 1 ESP, gevoed door een USB-kabel of een 5V batterij-pack parallel geschakeld op de j1 connector met een diode van battarij-pack naar connector (4 oplaadbare aa-batterijen).
-3 female headers voor de ledstrips, 3 female headers voor de sensor, 8 female headers voor de USB-C poort en een diode voor stroom naar de batterijen tegen te houden.
+The circuit consists of 1 ESP, powered by a USB cable or a 5V battery pack connected in parallel on the j1 connector with a diode from battery pack to connector (4 rechargeable AA batteries).
+3 female headers for the LED strips, 3 female headers for the sensor, 8 female headers for the USB-C port and a diode to stop current to the batteries.

+Measurements:
+U LED-strips (off): 4,1V;
+U LED-strips (on): 3,1V

+U Batteries (leds off): 4.9V;
+U Batteries (leds on): 4.3V

+U Diode (leds off): 0.72V;
+U Diode (leds on): 0.86V

+U Sensor (leds off): 2.98V;
+U Sensor (leds on): 2.55V

+U ESP (leds off): 4.1V;
+U ESP (leds on): 3.45V

 ![Schakeling](./PCB/PCB_ESP32-C3-DevKitC-02/sch.png "Schakeling")